acastll1508/ai-cybersec-datapipeline/README.md

 # AI & Data Analytics for Offensive Cybersecurity
+Leer esto en ingles → [README.md](README.md)

 This repository is a professional hands-on laboratory focused in the application of:

 - Artificial Intelligence
 - Data Analytics